digital-nomad-cheng/tvm_project_course/README.md

 # tvm_project_course
 Code for the project course on tvm.
 The goal of the course is to get familiar with tvm first.
-Then try to implement a new optimization for nvidia gpu using it and do some benchmarks from time, power consumption, and memory perspective.
+Then try to implement a new optimization for nvidia gpu using it and do some benchmarks from time, power consumption, and memory footprint perspectives.
 ## Organizations
 + docker: dockerfile and scripts for setting up development environment
 + schedule: benchmark different strategies in tvm for optimizing mobilenet_v2 and yolov8